rtasalem/macbook-config/defra-dev-config-guide.md

 	`brew install --cask openvpn-connect`
 ##### Comments
 - Verify installation of OpenVPN using `openvpn --version`.
+## Other
+Below this point is other additional config that I've done for my Mac that is not in the original guide.
 ### Another Redis Desktop Manager
--> Not referenced in DEFRA's original dev set-up guide, but was installed when building the POC (proof of concept) for FFD.
+-> Installed when building the POC (proof of concept) for FFD.
 ##### Instructions
 - [Download from GitHub](https://github.com/qishibo/AnotherRedisDesktopManager) (includes the Homebrew command to install).
 ### Microsoft Azure Storage Explorer
--> Not referenced in DEFRA's original dev set-up guide, but was recommended by the lead developer while going through different FFD repositories.
+-> Recommended by the lead developer while going through different FFD repositories.
 ##### Instructions
 - [Download from Microsoft](https://azure.microsoft.com/en-gb/products/storage/storage-explorer)
 - Can also be installed by Homebrew: `brew install --cask microsoft-azure-storage-explorer`.
 ### GraphQL Syntax Highlighting
--> Not referenced in DEFRA's original dev set-up guide, but was used when implementing GraphQL for a couple of POCs for FFD.
+-> Used when implementing GraphQL for a couple of POCs for FFD.
 ##### Instructions
 - Install the [GraphQL: Syntax Highlighting Extension](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql-syntax) via VS Code
 - To implement the extension when writing out `typeDefs` (type definitions), add `#graphql` at the top of the `typeDefs` (see example below):